Support Centre

 • the methods available to the data subject in making the request need to be data subject-friendly, such as in writing, by telephone or electronic mail, or via the Internet;

-• data subjects must be able to request suspension of their own personal data or withdrawal of consent at least through the same window or in the same manner that the data handler uses to collect such personal data, unless a justifiable reason exists (e.g. difficulty in continuously operating such window); and
+• data subjects must be able to request suspension of their own personal data or withdrawal of consent at least through the same window or in the same manner that the data handler uses to collect such personal data unless a justifiable reason exists (e.g. difficulty in continuously operating such window); and

 • details regarding the manner and procedure for exercising the right to request suspension/withdrawal or consent is to be posted on the website operated by the data handler (if such website exists).

 The data handler must respond to the data subject who requests suspension within ten days of receiving the request.
-The response should either be confirmation that the processing of data subject's personal data has been suspended (if the request was granted), or the fact that the request has been denied and the reasons for such denial and the method of objecting to such denial.
+The response should either be confirmation that the processing of a data subject's personal data has been suspended (if the request was granted) or the fact that the request has been denied and the reasons for such denial and the method of objecting to such denial.

 8.6.
 Right to data portability

-Under the 2023 Amendments, the right to portability refers to the right of the data subject to request the data handler, which meets certain standards set out in the PIPA Enforcement Decree, to transmit their personal data to either the data subject themselves or a third party.
+Under the PIPA, the right to portability refers to the right of the data subject to request the data handler, which meets certain standards set out in the PIPA Enforcement Decree, to transmit their personal data to either the data subject themselves or a third party.
 This right applies as long as the personal data is not generated from the analysis/processing of the same collected data by the data handler and meets the following criteria:

 • the personal data must have been: